ibm-cloud-docs/appid/ts_saml.md

 To resolve the issue, be sure that:

 * You have extracted the signing certificate from your identity providers metadata XML file.
 Be sure that you use the key with `<KeyDescriptor use="signing">`.
 * You have set the response signing algorithm to be XXX.
-SG: That cannot be right